hsalokor/racket-tcp-skeleton/README.md

 Missing/broken/unknown:

-- Socket writing broken (does not read line properly)
+- Socket writing or reading (does not read line properly)
 - JSON reading